An explanation of Mondrian's oeuvre by Michael Sciam

 Pier and Ocean 5

-The interaction between the upward vertical progression of a pier (recalling the tree trunk) and the horizontal expansion of the sea generates a whole variety of relationships between horizontals and verticals where something changes every instant (recalling the manifold set of branches of the tree):
+The interaction between the upward vertical progression of the pier (recalling the tree trunk) and the horizontal expansion of the sea (reminiscent of the ground line in the figure of the tree) generates now a whole variety of relationships between horizontals and verticals where something changes every instant:

 Pier and Ocean 5, 1915, Piet Mondrian

-The unstable signs find a more balanced and lasting situation in a square where the opposite directions assume the same value and the contrasting duality which animates the whole composition is transformed into an ideal unity.
-Same as the tree trunk, which unifies the set of capricious set of branches, the square unifies a variety of ever-changing orthogonal signs.
+Same as the tree trunk, which unifies the set of capricious set of branches, the square unifies now a variety of ever-changing orthogonal signs.

-The sign of equivalence between opposites is born inside a square and thus suggests an inner space.
-The square is a plastic symbol of the unifying consciousness of man dealing with the multifarious aspect of the world symbolized here by a multitude of different relationships between opposites drives.
-In the square the changing external space is captured for an instant in synthesis.
+In Pier and Ocean 5 the achievement of a perfect balance between opposites is revealed within the central square and thus suggests an inner space.
+The square appears as a plastic symbol of the unifying consciousness dealing with the multifarious aspect of the outer world as well as with the contradictory impulses governing our inner space both symbolized here by a multitude of different relationships between opposites drives which never really attain a full balance.
+The transience nature of outer / inner reality is instead captured in a more stable synthesis within the central square.

 Pier and Ocean 5, 1915, Piet Mondrian with Diagram